alvinng4/grav_sim/5_steps_to_n_body_simulation/extra.md

 1. Generating the frames
 2. Combining the frames into a video

-Since you already know how to generate the frames, we have already solved the first step.
+If you know how to make a plot, you already know how to generate frames.
 First, let us copy `step5.py` to `extra.py` and modify it slightly to include `solar_system_plus`.

 ???
 Note "Code (Click to expand)"